 Our friends the Chinese were no doubt ecstatic at this announcement.

 In early October a Long March 3C rocket with the Chang’e-2 probe took off from Xichang launch center.
-The Xinhua News Agency said Chang’e-2 would circle just nine miles above the rocky terrain in order to take photographs of possible landing locations.
+The Xinhua News Agency said Chang’e-2 would circle just nine miles above the Moon’s rocky terrain in order to take photographs of possible landing locations.

 It is China’s second lunar probe – the first was launched in 2007.
-The craft stayed in space for 16 months before being intentionally crashed on to the Moon’s surface.
+The craft stayed in space for 16 months before being intentionally crashed onto the Moon’s surface.
 This year the Chinese began mapping the entire surface of the moon with orbiting vehicles and in 2012 it will land lunar rovers that will begin prospecting for strategic materials.

 Chinese scientists believe the moon is loaded with base metals and something called “lunar helium-3,” considered a perfect fuel for nuclear fusion power plants.

-Robert Bigelow, founder of Bigelow Aerospace, the company he created over a decade ago to develop commercial space habitats using expandable (or inflatable) technology licensed from NASA, insists this is just the beginning of what he fears is an attempt by China to actually claim the moon as its own territory, locking out the United States and other nations.
+Robert Bigelow, the founder of Bigelow Aerospace, the company he created over a decade ago to develop commercial space habitats using expandable (or inflatable) technology licensed from NASA, insists this is just the beginning of what he fears is an attempt by China to actually claim the moon as its own territory, locking out the United States and other nations.

 One obvious obstacle is the Outer Space Treaty, of which China is a party.
 That treaty prohibits nations from making territorial claims to the Moon or other celestial bodies.
 Bigelow suggested, though, that China could work to amend the treaty through the support of countries in Africa and Latin America where China is making major investments and who routinely vote against the United States in international bodies such as the United Nations.

 Alternatively, he said, China could simply decide to withdraw from the treaty.
-Public opinion, he said, won’t be factor.
+Public opinion, he said, won’t be a factor.
 “There isn’t going to be World War Three over this,” he said.
 “There isn’t going to be a single shot fired.”